pritomsaha/Context-sensitive-Bangla-spell-checker/README.md

 # Context-sensitive-Bangla-spell-checker
 Software Project Lab 3

-## Proposed context sensitive spell checking approach and implementation
+## Proposed context-sensitive spell checking approach and implementation
-In Spell Checker, two major steps are misspelling detection and then providing sug- gestions of most likely valid words.
-The proposed spell checking approach can detect non-word and real-word errors in the text and provide suggestions.
-There are challenges for detecting both of the aforementioned errors.
-For detecting if a word is a non-word error, it is just checked if the word is in the lexicon.
+In Spell Checker, two major steps are misspelling detection and then providing suggestions of most likely valid words.
+The proposed spell-checking approach can detect non-word and real-word errors in the text and provide suggestions.
+There are challenges for detecting both of the errors mentioned above.
+For detecting, if a word is a non-word error, it is just checked if the word is in the lexicon.
 For this project, we have generated a lexicon with 112802 Bangla words.
-If a word is not in the lexicon, then it may happen that the stemmed portion of the word is in the lexicon.
-For this, a rule based Bangla stemmer has been used to get stem of a Bangla word which takes a file with some defined rules for stemming a given word.
-For example, for the word "কাজটি", stemmed portion of this word will be "কাজ".
-If the stemmed word also is not in the lexicon then the word is marked as non-word error and for this valid suggestions should be generated.
+If a word is not in the lexicon, then the stemmed version may be in the lexicon.
+For this, a rule-based Bangla stemmer has been used to get the stem of a Bangla word which takes a file with some defined rules for stemming a given word.
+For example, for the word "কাজটি", the stemmed version of this word will be "কাজ".
+If the stemmed word also is not in the lexicon, then the word is marked as a non-word error, and for this, the valid suggestions should be generated.

-As real-word is contextual error which depends on the context of the word.
-To find if a word is contextually inappropriate in a sentence, here we can not think about the word in isolate way, words surrounding the given word should be in calculation to detect real-word error.
+In the real-word, there are contextual errors that depend on the word's context.
+To find if a word is contextually inappropriate in a sentence, we can not think about the word in an isolated way; the words surrounding the word should be in the calculation to detect a real-word error.
 Here word vectors generated before using word2vec models will be used.
-First a confusion set or candidate words set is generated and how how this set is produced that will be explained detail in the next section of suggestion generation.
+First, a confusion set or candidate words set is generated, and how this set is produced that will be explained in detail in the next section of the suggestion generation.
-At first, cosine similarity of context words with given word and all the member of confusion set is calculated.
-Cosine similarity is calculated by taking the dot product of two word vectors’ unit-vector.
+At first, cosine similarity of context words with the given word and all the confusion set members are calculated.
+Cosine similarity is calculated by taking the dot product of the two word vectors' unit-vector.
 Before calculating the dot product, vectors of context words are averaged into one single vector.
-Here for context words, we have chosen left two words and right two words of the given word.
-After calculating cosine similarity,we will get similarity score between -1 and 1.
-But here if a cosine similarity value is less than 0 then, we have turned them to 0(zero).
+Here for context words, we have chosen the left two words and right two words of the given word.
+After calculating cosine similarity, we will get a similarity score between -1 and 1.
+But here, if a cosine similarity value is less than 0, we have turned them to 0(zero).
 It may happen that the given word to be detected or any word in the confusion set may not be in the vocabulary set of word vectors, for this we produced the stem of this word and if stemmed word is not also in the vocabulary of word vectors then we set the cosine similarity for that word